 The Leadership ABIE Award recognizes a woman who has served in a significant leadership role in advancing technology, with a strong focus on increasing women’s representation and success in the field.
 Unlike the Technical Leadership award, nominees may or may not have a technical background.

 Women recognized have included the leader of a team of computer scientists, interaction designers, human factors engineers and social scientists who has fundamentally altered the way products are designed so that they are centered on people’s needs, the first female fellow at a major technology company, and the Chair of the Mozilla Foundation, who organized and motivated a massive, worldwide collective of employees and volunteers to launch the Firefox browser.

+Recipients are honored by the technical women’s community at the Grace Hopper Celebration.
 The award includes a prize of $7,000.

 - January 25, 2017: Nominations open

 - March 8, 2017 5 p.m.
-PDT: Deadline to submit nominations
+PT: Deadline to submit nominations